archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 When I first started reading up on CRDTs, it was unclear to me how conflict resolution was formalized.
 Every CRDT seemed to do something a bit different — often laden with dense theory — and it was rare to find an approach that the developer could tweak depending on their needs.
 In CTs, the answer is refreshingly simple: conflicts occur when an atom has more children than expected, and the presentation of this fact is delegated to a higher layer.
 (My understanding is that the MV-Register CRDT behaves in a similar way.)
 Translation operations in the Bézier CT are a good example.
 Let's say three different sites concurrently move the same point in the same direction.
 By default, the CT would produce a weave with three consecutive translations.
 Applying them in order would be consistent, but it would also triple the magnitude of the translation and match none of the sites' intended actions.
 Instead, we can detect when a translation atom has multiple children and then simply average out those values.
 This would cause the final translation to reasonably approximate each of the original values and hopefully leave all three sites satisfied.
 If some user still finds this merge offensive, they can manually adjust the translation and implicitly "commit" the change with their new operation.

 This is only one possible approach, however, and the developer is free to do anything when a conflict is detected: present a selection to the user, pick the value with the lowest timestamp, use some special function for combining the values.
-The underlying CT will *always* remain consistent under concurrency; doing something with this information is entirely up to the app.
+The underlying CT will *always* remain consistent under concurrency; figuring out what to do with this information is entirely up to the app.

 Finally, my implementation includes a [new, stateless layer](https://github.com/archagon/crdt-playground/blob/master/CRDTPlayground/TestingExtras/Data%20Interfaces/CausalTreeBezierWrapper.swift) on top of the CT that provides a more model-appropriate API and sanity checking.
 Since the Bézier tree has more constraints on its structure than the underlying CT, there's an additional, higher-level `validate` method that verifies all the new preconditions after the CT is itself validated.
 Other helper functions ensure that the consistency of the tree is not compromised when new points, shapes, or attributes are added.
 From the outside, callers can safely use methods like `addShape` or `updateAttributes` on the wrapper without having to worry about the CT at all.
 It looks just like any other model object.
 (Incidentally, this approach to layering CRDTs is discussed in [this paper][layering], though the technique isn't exactly novel.)